gammarf/grf_sphinx/client.rst

 3. ``./prepare; ./run.sh``.
 This assumes Docker is installed and running.
 You can save CPU / memory by doing this without Docker, but you'll need to install packages manually.

-4. If you're using a HackRF (necessary for most functionality), flash the rom with the newest firmware version.
+4. If you're using a HackRF (necessary for most functionality), flash the rom with the newest firmware version, and use the latest libraries.
 This is a must!

-5. Make sure all clients are running time synchronization services (ntpd, timesyncd)!
+5. Make sure all clients are running time synchronization services (ntpd, timesyncd)

 Configuration